realA10001986/Time-Circuits-Display/README.md

 Only ASCII messages are supported, the maximum length is 255 characters.

+### Send messages

+The TCD can send configurable messages to configurable topics through keypad commands "600" up to "609".
+Both topics and messages are programmed in the Config Portal.

 ### Control the TCD via MQTT

 The TCD can be controlled through messages sent to topic **bttf/tcd/cmd**.
 Supported commands are